sgbaird/OPTIMEO/README.md

 ## Usage

-Chose the page you want to use in the sidebar, and follow the instructions.
+Choose the page you want to use in the sidebar, and follow the instructions.

 - **1. Design of Experiment:** Generate a Design of Experiment (DoE) for the optimization of your process.
 Depending on the number of factors and levels, you can choose between different types of DoE, such as Full Factorial, Fractional Factorial, or Definitive Screening Design.
 You can also generate a Latin Hypercube Sampling (LHS) for a Monte-Carlo simulation.
 - **2. New experiments:** From a previous set of experiments and their results, generate a new set of experiments to optimize your process.
 You can choose the sampler you want to use, depending on if you are on the early stages of the optimization and want to explore the phase space (then, chose the genetic algorithm sampler), or if you want to efficiently find the maximum of minimum in the response (then choose the TPE one).